suchokrates1/lista-obecnosci/README.md

 ```bash
 pip install -r requirements.txt
 ```
+The file pins exact versions of the dependencies to avoid unexpected upgrades.
 The list includes `Pillow` for image handling.
 Installing `rembg` is optional but enables better signature background removal when `REMOVE_SIGNATURE_BG` is set.